-For diffusion tubes, the full 2022 dataset of monthly mean values is provided in Appendix B.
+For diffusion tubes, the full 2023 dataset of monthly mean values is provided in Appendix B.

-Table A.4 in Appendix A compares the ratified continuous monitored NO2 hourly mean concentrations for the past five years with the air quality objective of 200μg/m3, not to be exceeded more than 18 times per year.
-There were no exceedances of the 1-hourly mean air quality objective of 200μg/m3 in 2022.
+Table A.5 in Appendix A compares the ratified continuous monitored NO2 hourly mean concentrations for the past five years with the air quality objective of 200μg/m3, not to be exceeded more than 18 times per year.
+In the 2023 LAQM reporting year there was one exceedance of the 1-hourly mean air quality objective of 200μg/m3 which occurred on 16th November 2023 at 11:00am where levels were below the air quality objective of 200μg/m3 prior to, and immediately after this exceedance.